BertaFly/Red-Tetris-42/README.md

 ## Summury
 This is a classic tetris game.
 To play you need create a room.
+Be carefull, music will play loud once you enter the room.
 Other users can join to your room, if a player name is uniq and a game hasn't started.

-Once you complete a line, your score will be incleased, unless you have positive lines completed count.
+Once you complete a line, your score will be increased, unless you have positive lines completed count.
-Simultaniously completed lines will give you:
+Simultaneously completed lines will give you:
 1 line - 20 points
 2 lines - 40 points
 3 lines - 80 points